hongliang5316/midjourney-go/README.md

 and run `go mod tidy` without parameters.

-## Features ##

-Currently, only some [commands](https://docs.midjourney.com/docs/command-list) have been implemented.
-All commands will be implemented in the future.
-If you are interested, please submit a pull request or issues.

-- [x] /imagine

-- [x] /upscale

-- [x] /variation

-- [x] /describe

-- [ ] /blend

-- [ ] /reroll

 ## Simple Usage ##

-Construct a new Midjourney client, then use the various commands on the client to access different parts of the Midjourney-Bot API.
+Construct a new `Midjourney client`, then use the various commands on the client to access different parts of the `Midjourney-Bot API`.
 For example:

 ```go
 client := midjourney.NewClient(&midjourney.Config{